sporksmith/walking-onions-wip/other-proposals/xxx-happy-families.md

 valid family-cert in the server descriptor, they add a base-64-encoded string of that family-cert's signing key.

-See also "deriving family lines from family-keys" below for an interesting but more difficult extension mechanism.
+> See also "deriving family lines from family-keys?" below for an
+> interesting but more difficult extension mechanism that I would
+> not recommend.

 ## Relay configuration

-There are several ways that we could have relays include family certificates in their descriptors.
+There are several ways that we could configure relays to let them include family certificates in their descriptors.

 The easiest would be putting the private family key on each relay, so that the relays could generate their own certificates.
 This is easy to configure, but slightly risky: if the private key is compromised on any relay, anybody can claim membership in the family.
-That isn't all that bad, however -- all the relays need to do in this event is to move to a new private family key.
+That isn't so very bad, however -- all the relays would need to do in this event would be to move to a new private family key.

 A more orthodox method would be to keep the private key somewhere offline, and using it to generate a certificate for each relay in the family as needed.
-These certificates should be made with long lifetimes, and relays should warn when they are going to expire soon.
+These certificates should be made with long-enough lifetimes, and relays should warn when they are going to expire soon.

 ## Changes to relay behavior

-When generating a router descriptor, each relay should continue to include a family line that lists every other relay it knows about that has used the family-key as itself.
+Each relay should track which other relays they have seen using the same family-key as itself.
+When generating a router descriptor, each relay should list all of these relays on the legacy 'family' line.
 This keeps the "family" lines up-to-date with "family-keys" lines for compliant relays.

 Relays should continue listing relays in their family lines if they have seen a relay with that identity using the same family-key at